 Absolutely!
 We have created a free step-by-step guide to learn how to make a successful career change into health and wellness.

 Here is your free guide: How to Make a Successful Career Change Into Health and Wellness

 AFPA is veteran-owned and proudly supports our military family.
-All AFPA certification programs qualify for VA reimbursement and My Career Advancement Accounts (MyCAA) scholarships.
+All AFPA certification programs qualify for VA reimbursement.
 Call AFPA for additional discount details: 1-800-494-7782.

 AFPA provides high-resolution digital credentials to all its members.
 The AFPA certified professional has unlimited access to save, download, print, email, and/or post digital credentials to their desktop or mobile device, in addition to electronically transmitting to their place of employment.

 You will also receive a digital badge to embed on your website, social media platforms and email.
 Digital badges expand your reach to potential clients and employers and allows clients and employers to easily validate your qualifications.

 In addition, once you have received your credential from AFPA, you will eligible for Professional Liability Insurance.

 AFPA education, training, certification course enrollment, course fees, course materials, and shipping fees are non-reusable and non-returnable with no exceptions.
 All students are afforded the opportunity to complete the course they have enrolled in within a reasonable time frame, and you may request an extension.
 There are no refunds if you choose not to complete an AFPA certification program in which you have enrolled.
 AFPA certification candidates who do not successfully pass their examination may purchase a retest for $75.
 Candidates who purchase retests have 30 days from the date of purchase to retake the examination.
 Candidates must retest within two months of the first testing attempt.